 Synchrons are the most pure synchro summoning deck since the release of 5Ds.
 Fully relying on the extra deck as a win condition, this combo heavy deck allows for many creative lines of play, even OTKing your opponent more often than not.
 Mixing iconic cards from Yusei's deck with modern link-era synchro support makes this a truly dangerous role playing deck that is satisfying to play duel after duel.

 I'm JoninJoe, 25-years old playing Yu-Gi-Oh competitively since 2012 in the TCG.
 Since then, I started playing Duel Links in February of 2018 and have been a constant supporter of synchro decks in every format.
-Recently coming off of a Top 8 placement with the deck in MW69, I'm excited to help bring forth a guide for my favorite deck in Yu-Gi-Oh.
+Recently coming off of a Top 8 placement with the deck in MW69 and Top 4 in MW73, I'm excited to help bring forth a guide for my favorite deck in Yu-Gi-Oh.

 I'm Bendytendy and I've played Duel Links since the Summer of 2018.
 I am the leader of TCG clan and I love to play rogue strategies and make them competitive against the meta.
-I've won Anytime Tournaments and topped multiple Meta Weeklies, making it as far as top 8.
+I've won Anytime Tournaments and topped multiple Meta Weeklies & and MCS, making it as far as 2nd place in PCT 33.
 Ever since pulling Quickdraw Synchron I have been hooked on this deck, playing it exclusively since release.

 I’m Gnurrgard, started playing Yu-Gi-Oh when it first game out and have been playing card games ever since.
 Currently maining Gwent, where I’m a known deckbuilder, something always pulls me back to Yu-Gi-Oh.
 Previously I brought the Madolche guide to you alongside Aankara and Gura.